zenetio/Cabot-Part-1/README.md

 # Cabot - Part 1
+## Design and Implementation of Autonomous Vehicle System – Part 1

 What is an Autonomous Vehicle System?

 Based on Wikipedia, an autonomous vehicle is a vehicle that is capable of sensing its environment and navigating without human input.